 Neurological & Vestibular

-Neurological physical therapy is utilized to help manage & treat those suffering from nervous system damage or who are experiencing physical symptoms caused by neurological conditions.
+Neurological physical therapy is utilized to help manage and treat those suffering from nervous system damage or who are experiencing physical symptoms caused by neurological conditions.
+Our goal is to help improve strength, balance, movement, and confidence in daily activities.

 • Restore or improve range of motion